Skip to content

 9. MCP Architecture

-src/mcp.ts reads merged protoagent.jsonc runtime config, connects stdio or HTTP MCP servers, discovers their tools, and registers them dynamically.
+src/mcp.ts reads the active protoagent.jsonc runtime config, connects stdio (StdioClientTransport) or HTTP (StreamableHTTPClientTransport) MCP servers, discovers their tools via listTools(), and registers them dynamically with registerDynamicTool and registerDynamicHandler.

 10. Sub-Agent Architecture

 src/sub-agent.ts runs isolated child loops with a fresh prompt and message history.
-Children use the normal built-in and dynamic tools, but do not recursively expose sub_agent.
+Children use the normal built-in and dynamic tools via getAllTools(), but do not recursively expose sub_agent.
+Default iteration limit is 100.
+Child TODOs are ephemeral (keyed by sub-agent-<uuid>) and cleared on completion.

 11. Conversation Compaction and Cost Tracking